department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ## Accessibility considerations

 - In order to achieve material honesty, a link must not be styled to look or behave like a button.
-- Links list for screenreaders.
+- Screen readers organize all of the links on a page into a links list, which makes writing link text with clear purpose and target very important.

 ## Link patterns

-Groups of links can be styled differently depending on their context.
+Groups of links that appear near the bottom of the main content area on a page can be styled differently depending on their context.

+**Related links**

+Related links go to programs and services that are closely related to the content on the page.
+Resources and support Related links do not appear with supplementary teaser text.

 **Major links**

-**Related links**
+Major links go to programs and services outside of the current content area.

 ## Related